anodyne/nova/README.md

 Last Update
 -----------
-08 February 2010
+10 February 2010

 Latest Updates
 --------------
-* fixed bug where the datepicker wouldn't work properly if a date was passed to the field
-* fixed bug where the bio page wasn't able to handle choosing which of multiple characters to edit if none was in the URI (#73)
+* updated the managed docked items page to be able to edit a docked item
-* updated the manage missions page to use the new form layout
+* updated the managed docked items page to display active, inactive and pending docked items
-* updated the icon-add.png image
+* updated the icon-delete icon
+* added manage_docked_edit view file
+* added the icon-cross icon
-* updated the icon-delete.png image
+* added the icon-check icon

 Changes in 0.9.5
 ----------------